Canning Dam: Remedial works

-Recently the Canning Dam has been subjected to considerable cracking of the upper parts of the dam and upper gallery.
+In c.
+2003, it was reported that the Canning Dam was subjected to considerable cracking of the upper parts of the dam and upper gallery.
 Investigations have shown that cracking was due to strong alkali aggregate reactivity (AAR) in the concrete.
 AAR results in swelling of the concrete, which may cause secondary compressive stresses, localised map cracks, and, ultimately structural cracks.
 In addition, the concrete tensile strength and elasticity significantly decreases.
 Many old concrete dams are known to suffer from AAR, including Fontana Dam in Tennessee and Pian Telessio dam in Italy.

 Extensive remedial works were undertaken between 1999 and 2001 to strengthen the dam wall.
 This work involved removing the top 3.8 m of the existing dam wall and drilling/blasting through the dam wall plus up to a further 70 m into the bedrock below.
 The top section of the wall was then rebuilt using reinforced concrete.
 Finally, permanent, re-stressable ground anchors were installed through the formed and drilled holes from the crest to be stressed and grouted into the foundation rock.
 At time of completion, these were the largest capacity and longest permanent ground anchors installed in the world.

 An innovative drilling and blasting technique called penetrating cone fracture (PCF) was used in the remedial works process.
 PCF was chosen over conventional drilling and/or blasting techniques due to the reduced risk of damage to the existing structure from vibration, as well as lower noxious fume and dust levels.